All Episodes

 Obviously, live reads is not my specialty.

-Um and I was saying that the American people are seeing the same thing.
+And I was saying that the American people are seeing the same thing.

 You guys have been around there for a long time.

-The American people are wanting to know is this getting worse, or is it just that the people that can cause these issues are now in power.
+The American people are wanting to know, is this getting worse or is it just that the people that can cause these issues are now in power?

 Well, it was getting worse.

-I'm sure Joe Joe agrees.
+I'm sure Joe agrees.

 Right, right.

-Yeah, well, I don't think there's any doubt that the American press no longer serves the purpose which was intended for it under the first amendment.
+Yeah, well, I don't think there's any doubt that the American press no longer serves the purpose which was intended for it under the First Amendment.

-They no longer are objective, they're no longer neutral.
+They no longer are objective.

-They are anti-Trump, they're anti-Republican Party, and they are anti-conservative.
+They're anti-Republican Party, and they are anti-conservative.

 They are ideological in nature.

-They have abandoned all pretense of objectivity, and the American people now are understandably and justifiably turning to alternative sources of information.
+And the American people now are understandably and justifiably turning to alternative sources of information.

 And it shows in the ratings, in the failing newspapers, and in the ability of people to get information from elsewhere.

-Um I think it's really pretty frightening that you can have a criminal enterprise functioning in the White House for eight years under Barack Obama.
+I think it's really pretty frightening that you can have a criminal enterprise functioning in the White House for eight years under Barack Obama.

-I gotta go, Joe.
+I got to go, Joe.

-I gotta go.
+I got to go.

-Listen, Victoria Tunsing and Joe DeGenova.
+Listen, Victoria Tunsing and Joe DeGeneva, I thank you.

 Sorry I have to cut you off.